Management in organisations

-- Be acquainted with the concepts, processes and main components of spatial data infrastructures (data, people (human resources), policies, access networks and standards) to support data sharing between geo-information organisations.
+- Understand the concepts, processes and main components of spatial data infrastructures and their requirements to support data sharing between GIorganisations.

-- Be acquainted with the main methods and tools for organisation (infrastructure) planning, development and management (e. g. application of SWOT (strengths, weaknesses, opportunities and threats), simple cost-benefit or cost recovery analyses).
+- Apply the main methods and tools for organisation (infrastructure) planning, development and management through the application of a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats), and a cost-benefit analysis.

-- Present a business plan (oral and written) for the management of a geo-information organisation.
+- Create and present a business plan for the management of a GI-organisation.

-The main objective is to be able to write for specific geo-information organisation a management strategy (business) plan that focuses mainly on the incorporation of SDI-facilities to improve the data sharing between organisations, based on internal resources and external conditions using business methods and tools for organisation (infrastructure) planning, development and management.
+The main objective is to be able to write for a specific GI-organisation a management strategy (business) plan that focuses mainly on the incorporation of SDI-facilities to improve the data sharing between organisations, based on internal resources and external conditions using business methods and tools for organisation (infrastructure) planning, development and management.

-The module deals with several types of geo-information organisations, which differ in role (governmental versus industrial; geo-information producer versus geo-information user oriented) and scale (global, regional, national, state, local and corporate).
-When planning, developing and managing a suitable environment for a specific geo-information organisation, geo-information managers should focus on several organisation-internal resources (hardware, software, humanware, dataware and orgware) and on several external conditions like legal, cultural, technological, economic and institutional aspects.
-Special emphasis is made on spatial data infrastructures, which intention is to improve and to support the management of dataware.
+The module deals with several types of GI-organisations, which differ in role (governmental vs. industrial; GI-Producer vs. GI-User oriented) and scale (Global, Regional, National, State, Local and Corporate).
+When planning, developing and managing a suitable environment for a specific GI-organisation, GI-managers should focus on several organisation-internal resources (hardware, software, humanware, dataware and orgware) and on several external conditions, such as legal, cultural, technological, economic and institutional aspects.
+Special emphasis is put on spatial data infrastructures, intented to improve and to support data management.
 To support the decisions made, several business methods and tools exist for organisation planning, development and management.
-Application of these knowledge and methods/tools in a management strategy (business) plan is core business of this module, so that geo-information managers are able to make efficient use of available (desired) resources.
+Application of these knowledge and methods/tools in a management strategy (business) plan is core business of this module, so that GI-managers are able to make efficient use of available (desired) resources.

 The course is split in five parts: